 “When we spend five minutes taking care of ourselves – either a brisk walk to the mailbox, sitting for five minutes focusing on our breath, or drinking a single cup of coffee all the way to the bottom before it cools off – it directly affects our ability to parent from a place of peace, love and compassion—and it models for our children that it's important to consider our own needs,” says ParentingBeyondPunishment’s Amy Bryant.

-What do you do to keep connected over the holidays?
+What will you do this year to keep connected over the holidays?

 For more parenting help through the holidays, read ‘Tis The Season To Be…Disappointed!